Oklahoma House Bill 3263 to Designate the Yellow Morel as the State Mushroom

 February 2, 2026 – The bill received its First Reading in the House, formally presenting it before the chamber.

 February 3, 2026 – The bill was referred to the House Tourism Committee and the House Commerce and Economic Development Oversight Committee for review and consideration.
-Committee referral is critical, as it determines which lawmakers evaluate the proposal before it can advance.
+Committee referral is a critical step, as it determines which lawmakers evaluate the proposal before it can advance further in the legislative process.

-February 12, 2026 – The House Tourism Committee voted “Do Pass,” advancing the bill forward in the legislative process.
+February 12, 2026 – The House Tourism Committee voted “Do Pass,” advancing the bill forward.

 What Happens Next?